 - Bathing and dressing patients

 - Serving and aiding patients with meals

-- Transferring patients to other areas
+- Conveying patients to other areas

-CNA DiplomasUnlike some other licensed nurses, certified nursing assistants do not need to attain a college degree.
-CNA education can be received at community colleges or at Little Rock AR vocational or trade schools.
-The duration of the training can take anywhere from just one to 3 months, resulting in either a certificate or a diploma.
-Within the 1987 Nursing Home Reform Act, students are mandated to receive at least 75 hours of training, 16 of which must be clinical or "hands-on" training hours.
-Bear in mind that this is the minimum amount of training mandated and that each state has its own prerequisites.
-So it's important to make certain that the program you enroll in not only complies with the federal requirements, but additionally those for the state where you will be practicing.
-One tip is to check with the health or nursing board for your state to make certain that the education is state certified.
+CNA DiplomasUnlike some other licensed nurses, certified nursing assistants do not have to earn a college degree.
+CNA instruction can be received at community colleges or at Little Rock AR vocational or trade schools.
+The duration of the instruction can take anywhere from just one to 3 months, resulting in either a certificate or a diploma.
+Within the 1987 Nursing Home Reform Act, students are mandated to have at least 75 hours of training, 16 of which need to be clinical or "hands-on" training hours.
+Keep in mind that this is the minimum amount of training directed and each state has its specific requirements.
+So it's important to make certain that the course you enroll in not only fulfills the federal requirements, but additionally those for the state where you will be practicing.
+One recommendation is to check with the health or nursing board for your state to make sure that the training course is state approved.
 In addition to the training, each state mandates a passing score on a competency test for certification.
-Depending on the state, there might be other prerequisites as well.
+Depending on the state, there may be additional prerequisites as well.